 You should speak with a business attorney to determine your business needs and goals.
 Generally, a business owner should decide from the outset how it will form and operate.
 However, changing business structure while in operation can also sometimes be necessary.
 Also, a LLP (limited liability...Read more »

 I assume you are asking about disclosure of "stigmatisms" during a sale transaction.
 Generally, a seller has a duty to disclose all facts known to the seller that materially affect the value or desirability of property and that are not readily apparent to the buyer.
-For instance, a death on the...Read more »
+For instance, a...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.